microsoft/PowerBI-visuals-NetworkNavigator/README.md

 }

 ```
-* Create an index.ts that does `require('./MyVisual.ts')`
 * Create a file called build.json, and put the following values in it

 ```
 {
     "output": {
-        "PowerBI": { // If the component can be output to powerbi "visualName": "<Class Name of the Visual >", "projectId": "<Random Id: (13 digits)>",
+        "PowerBI": { // The powerbi version of the component (if it exists) "visualName": "<Class Name of the Visual >", "projectId": "<Random Id: (13 digits)>",
             "icon": "<File name of icon>",
             "entry": "<The entry point file name, i.e The main class name for the visual>" },
+        "react": { // The react version of the component (if it exists) "entry": "<The entry point file name, i.e The main class name for the react component>" },
-        "component": { // The actual component to be used outside power bi "entry": "<The entry point file name, i.e The main class name for the individual component>" }
+        "component": { // The base component, that can be used by itself "entry": "<The entry point file name, i.e The main class name for the individual component>" }
     },